deors/workshop-pipelines/readme.md

 Depending on the underlying OS, Docker daemon might be in a different folder.
 In those cases, use path `/usr/bin/docker`.

-Also depending on the OS, there is one library required to run Docker, `libltdl`, which might not be available to the container by default.
-In those cases, a new binding must be added.
-The target binding is a bit tricky because the expected path may differ across distributions.
-To guess where it might be expected, the following commands, executed in the host where Docker is running, might be of help:

-    ldd /usr/bin/docker

-    docker exec ci-jenkins ldd /usr/bin/docker

-Once known, the command to create Jenkins container should include the extra binding.
-For example, this is the case when installing Jenkins in an Amazon Linux 2 VM running on AWS EC2:

-    docker run --name ci-jenkins \
-        --user root \
-        --detach \
-        --network ci \
-        --publish 9080:8080 --publish 50000:50000 \
-        --mount type=volume,source=ci-jenkins-home,target=/var/jenkins_home \
-        --mount type=bind,source=/var/run/docker.sock,target=/var/run/docker.sock \
-        --mount type=bind,source=/usr/bin/docker,target=/usr/bin/docker \
-        --mount type=bind,source=/usr/lib64/libltdl.so.7,target=/lib/x86_64-linux-gnu/libltdl.so.7 \
-        --env JAVA_OPTS="-Xmx2048M" \
-        --env JENKINS_OPTS="--prefix=/jenkins" \
-        jenkins/jenkins:2.164.3

 ### Jenkins configuration

 On first run, Jenkins will show a wizard to configure the instance.
 This configuration needs to be done only on first run.